mesosphere/dcos-commons/frameworks/hdfs/docs/security.md

 menuWeight: 22
 ---

+{% assign data = site.data.services.hdfs %}

-# DC/OS Apache HDFS Security
+# DC/OS {{ data.techName }} Security

-The DC/OS Apache HDFS service supports HDFS's native transport encryption, authentication, and authorization mechanisms.
+The DC/OS {{ data.techName }} service supports {{ data.techShortName }}'s native transport encryption, authentication, and authorization mechanisms.
 The service provides automation and orchestration to simplify the usage of these important features.

 A good overview of these features can be found [here](https://hadoop.apache.org/docs/r2.6.0/hadoop-project-dist/hadoop-common/SecureMode.html).